Kanha112/logger/readme.md

 logPrints := true
 logPanics := false
 logFatals := false
-logger := logger.NewLogger(logPrints, logPanics, logFatals)
+l := logger.NewLogger(logPrints, logPanics, logFatals)

-logger.Print("About to do something")
+l.Print("About to do something")

 ...
 do something